any-docs/css/content/reference/values/anchor-size/index.md

 {{EmbedLiveSample("Basic `anchor-size()` usage", "100%", "240")}}

 Use your browser tools to inspect the anchor-positioned elements.
-The first infobox will be `100px` tall and `200px` wide, while the second infobox will have a height of approximately `66.7px`, with the `width` defaulting to {{cssxref("max-content")}}.
+The first infobox will be `100px` tall and `200px` wide, while the second infobox will have a height of approximately `66.7px`, with the `width` defaulting to `max-content`.

 ### Position and margin example